ValentinBancel/marius/README.md

 all of your python file (.py) must push

 If you need help, go into the help folder.
 A readme file is created for all day. read it and complete with personal search on **stack overflow** or **chatGPT**

+# **All of python file are on .py extension, all of html file are on .html extension and it's same for css and js file**